 With the imagery, I have always tried to show a sense of the historical period, relationships and travel.
 The more contemporary settings in the recent books have taken a little more imagination.

 How much does the specific plot for each book play a role?

 A lot.
 You certainly want to make sure the image is a good visual representation of the story inside.
 Having said that, everything is subjective and up for visual interpretation.

 For the jacket for This Was A Man, what was your starting point?

-As it was a series about a family, about the passing of time and different generations, I also wanted the cover to show the family home – where it all started.
+As The Clifton Chronicles is a series about a family, about the passing of time and different generations, I also wanted the cover to show the family home – where it all started.
 I suppose after the characters have travelled and experienced so much of life it seemed to make sense to visually return home for the final book.